thomassuedbroecker/iot-automotive-starter-server-and-ios-application/README.md

 ## Deploying the Mobility Starter Application server on Bluemix

-Do manually deploy your own instance of the Mobility Starter Application server on Bluemix, complete all of the following steps:
+To manually deploy your own instance of the Mobility Starter Application server on Bluemix, complete all of the following steps:

 1. Register an account on Bluemix or use an existing valid account.